andrewjrubi/CaseStudy/README.md

 * What have been the major trends and innovations of this domain over the last 5-10 years?
   * **Plastic Based Micro-Loans:**
   * Vestre and Empower are planning to run a pilot for micro loans secured by plastic waste collection.
 Vestre is a Scandinavian industrial company that focuses on developing and manufacturing sustainable design furniture for private and public urban environments.
-The pilot project will take place in Laos in cooperation with Aay’s Village, an NGO that is already running an Empower collection point in the jungle village successful results - cleaning up more than 50,000 bottles in two months.
+The pilot project will take place in Laos in cooperation with Aay’s Village, an NGO that is already running an Empower collection point in the jungle village with successful results - cleaning up more than 50,000 bottles in two months.
   * During the new pilot, plastic will be collected and delivered to the collection point and the plastic collectors who register their deposit in the Empower App will build up a revenue track record and credit score.
 This score together with the digital tokens that they earn in return for the collected plastic will enable local entrepreneurs to get access to micro loans that are repayable in plastic waste.
   * Empower will provide the digital solution while Vestre is funding the initial credit facility.
 The joint goal is to empower local entrepreneurs with the resources to create new jobs and new businesses while keeping incentivizing efficient and transparent clean-up of plastic waste.
 [Medium/EmpowerPlastic](https://medium.com/empowerplastic/vestre-empower-micro-loans-2ccc9e261755)